SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/managing-tenants.md

 Further details are provided on the **Status** tab of the respective application, see [Administration > Managing applications](/guides/users-guide/administration#managing-applications).

-### <a name="microservice-billing"></a>Microservice billing
+### <a name="microservice-billing"></a>Microservice usage

-The microservice billing feature gathers information on microservice usage per subtenant for each microservice.
-This enables Enterprise Tenants and service providers to charge tenant not only based on subscriptions but also based on resources usage.
+The microservice usage feature gathers information on the resource usage per subtenant for each microservice.
+This enables Enterprise Tenants and service providers to charge tenants not only based on subscriptions but also based on resources usage.

 #### Billing modes